juandavidg890121/gateway-test/README.md

 This information must be stored in the database.

 When storing a gateway, any field marked as “to be validated” must be validated and an error returned if it is invalid.
-Also, no more that 10 peripheral devices are allowed for a gateway.
+Also, no more than 10 peripheral devices are allowed for a gateway.

-The service provide operations for displaying information about all stored gateways (and their devices) and an operation for displaying details for a single gateway.
+The service provides operations for displaying information about all stored gateways (and their devices) and an operation for displaying details for a single gateway.
 Finally, it must be possible to add and remove a device from a gateway

 Each gateway has: